ArioSafavi/assesmenttask1year10acceleratesoftware/theory.md

 * User Requirements
     * The user should be able to:
     1. Recieve raw data such as NeoWs from the NASA API
-    2. Make modifications such as filtering or sorting
+    2. Make modifications such as filtering or sorting and adding to lists
     3. Get astronomy pictures of the day from the API
-    4. Get the Landsat and EPIC imagry from the API
+    4. Get the Landsat and EPIC imagry from the API their information
 * Inputs and outputs
     * The user should be able to ask for data and the system should be able to present the data to the user.
 * Core Features